Makae/rxjs-insights/docs/article.md

 });
 ```

-What happens now is the following:
+What happens with switchMap is the following:
 * When no GET Request is on the way, it just creates a new one as **Inner Observable** and subscribes to it (`fetchFrom()`)
 * When a value is returned from the GET, return it to the **Outer Observable** (Our top level subscriber)
 * When a GET request is already on the way, cancel it and unsubscribe from the **Inner Observable**, create a new one (see first bullet point)